 It is the policy of the College of Western Idaho (CWI) to comply with all federal, state, and local authorities requiring nondiscrimination, including but not limited to Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Educational Amendment of 1972, Age Discrimination in Employment Act of 1967, Age Discrimination Act of 1975, Section 504 of the Rehabilitation Act of 1973, and Americans with Disabilities Act (ADA) of 1990.

-A Respectful Community is a priority for CWI; discrimination and harassment undermine human dignity and the positive connection among all people at our institution.
-Appropriate action will be taken to eliminate, prevent, and address the effects of discrimination, harassment, sexual misconduct, stalking, and retaliation.
+A Respectful Community is a priority for CWI because discrimination and harassment undermine human dignity and the positive connection among all people at our institution.
+CWI will take appropriate action to eliminate, prevent, and address the effects of discrimination, harassment, sexual misconduct, stalking, and retaliation.
+Anyone can experience these behaviors and it impacts the lives of the victims, as well as those around them.